Draw0919/App_SimpleBox/20240424HW/simplebox_prompt.md

   * check whether sudo function exists. if sudo not exist, install it.
   * authorize all users the privilege that can execute cp command with root privileged.
-  *root.txt is locked by the password's hash value *create 10 different names .txt，every files' content is different and every file will be encrypted by    random hash *only one's content is root's flag and will be matched with the password hash value
+  *root.txt is locked by the password's hash value *create 50 different names  .txt  file in "user" path, every files' content is different and every file will be encrypted , the encrypted files' hash are different.
+  *Its important >the file's hash  which included root's flag  will be matched with the password hash value
 # ChatGPT回復格式

 ## 注意事項：